Skip to main content

 Kristi Blokhin / Shutterstock

-Your cat who knows you well may mark you, but a cat who’s meeting you for the first time may also rub against you, marking you but also gathering information about you.
-Since the scent doesn’t stay behind for all that long, a cat who knows you well may repeatedly mark you to make sure her scent remains.
+Your cat — who knows you well — may mark you, but a cat who’s meeting you for the first time may also rub up on you, more to gather information.
+Since the scent doesn’t stay behind for all that long, your kitty may repeatedly tag you to make sure their aura remains.

 How cats stake their claim by rubbing

-This rubbing and marking process isn’t necessarily saying, “I love you,” but is more grouping you into other objects that also share your cat’s scent.
-This is reflected when you see cats who live together rub against each other.
-They’re spreading their communal scent and are also indicating acceptance of one another.
+This rubbing and marking process doesn’t necessarily say, “I love you,” but rather groups you into other objects that share your cat’s scent.
+You’ll notice that furry friends who live together rub against each other, too.
+They’re spreading their communal scent and also indicating acceptance of one another.

 Your cat’s act of rubbing up against you is, essentially, a way of marking you as his territory.
-Leaving his scent behind tells other cats that you’re already his.
+Leaving his smell behind tells other animals that you’re already his.

 Tiger cat rubbing against a person's legs

-If your cat’s scratching becomes a problem, you can discourage it by placing scratching posts in front of the areas that your cat is targeting.
-You might also have luck using tape on your furniture since the sticky surface will help to prevent your cat from scratching at that area.
+If your cat’s clawing becomes a problem, you can discourage it by placing scratching posts in front of the areas that your beastie is targeting.
+You might also have luck using tape on your furniture since the sticky surface will help to prevent your cat from going for that area.

-In some cases, your cat might pee on objects to mark her scent.
+In some cases, your cat might pee on objects to mark their scent, too.
 While much more inconvenient and undesirable than rubbing and scratching, peeing on things also transfers your cat’s smell.
-If your cat starts peeing on objects, she’s likely trying to mark them and establish that they’re her territory.
+If your pet starts urinating on objects, they are likely trying to mark them and establish that they’re your pet’s territory.
 Peeing is sometimes prompted by bringing a new cat into the home, or by other changes that make your cat feel unsettled and insecure.

-If your cat starts peeing on your items and in your home, you’ll need to try to address the changes that are making her feel stressed.
+If your mouser starts peeing on your items and in your home, you’ll need to address the changes that are making your kitty feel stressed.
 Peeing can also be prompted by physical issues like urinary tract infections, so be sure to schedule an appointment with your vet to have your cat evaluated.

-Cats show their affection in many ways, and while your cat rubbing up against you might seem like he’s looking to cuddle, that’s not quite the reason behind this behavior.
-Instead, your cat is marking you as his and showing other cats that you’re a part of his territory.
+Cats show their affection in many ways, and while your cat rubbing up against you might seem like they’re looking to cuddle, that’s not quite the reason behind this behavior.
+Instead, your kitty is marking you as his and showing other cats that you’re a part of his territory.
 Your cat’s efforts to claim you might not be driven by the affection you’d imagined, but be flattered.
-If your cat is taking the time to mark you as his, then you’re something he cares about.
-Want to know if your cat is showing you real affection?
-Look for other signs, like his seeking you out to spend time with you, his purring when you’re around, and his meowing at you, instead.
+If your cat is taking the time to scent mark you, then you’re something they care about.

 Paige Cerulli